atovpeko/docs/CONTRIBUTING.md

-# Introduction
+# Contribute to Timescale documentation

 Timescale documentation is open for contribution from all community members.
 The current documentation source is in this repository.
-All documentation for previous versions is in the deprecated repository called [docs.timescale.com-content](https://github.com/timescale/docs.timescale.com-content).
+The previous source is in the deprecated repository called [docs.timescale.com-content](https://github.com/timescale/docs.timescale.com-content).

-This document explains the process and the guidelines to follow when contributing.
+This document explains the process and guidelines to follow when contributing.

 ## Contribution process